-The definition in the Water Law states that eflow is the "flow that maintains, as a minimum, fish life that would naturally live in the river, as well as the riparian vegetation".
-In the RPH the definition is expanded with a reference to "contribute to achieving good ecological status or potential in rivers or transitional waters".
-The IPH reproduces the same definition but further expands it in the main text to include as an additional objective the protection of habitats and species protected under nature legislation.
+The definition in the Water Law33 states that eflow is the "flow that maintains, as a minimum, fish life that would naturally live in the river, as well as the riparian vegetation".
+In the RPH the definition is expanded with a reference to "contribute to achieving good ecological status or potential in rivers or transitional waters"34.
+The IPH reproduces the same definition but further expands it in the main text35 to include as an additional objective the protection of habitats and species protected under nature legislation.
 Furthermore, the IPH defines water bodies "with very altered hydrology" as those suffering from "severe hydrological alteration in the current situation, presenting conflicts between existing uses and the eflows regime".
 The criteria for setting eflows are less stringent in these water bodies.
-This appears to mix ecological criteria and socio-economic considerations in a not completely transparent way.
+This appears to mix

-&lt;sup>30 Article 42.1.c' of Consolidated Water Law approved by Legislative Royal Decree 1/2001.
+33 Article 42.1.c' of Consolidated Water Law approved by Legislative Royal Decree 1/2001.

-&lt;sup>31 Article 3.j of Planning Regulation approved by Royal Decree 907/2007.
+34 Article 3.j of Planning Regulation approved by Royal Decree 907/2007.

-&lt;sup>32 IPH 1.2.15 and 3.4.1.1.
+35 IPH 1.2.15 and 3.4.1.1.